opiopan/sonopi-digi/README.md

 ## Projcect Status
 I've finished PoC on a bread board.
 That workes fine.
 And PCB design is also fixed.<br>
-I'm now procuring components.
+PCB's are in production now.

 ## Design Goals
 1. **Target to casual use and reasonable cost**<br>